NREL/elm/elm/ords/README.md

 # Welcome to Energy Language Model - OrdinanceGPT

 The ordinance web scraping and data extraction portion of this codebase required a few extra dependencies that do not come out-of-the-box with the base ELM software.
 To set up ELM for ordinances, first create a conda environment.
+We have had some issues using python 3.9 and recommend using python 3.11.
 Then, _before installing ELM_, run the poppler installation:

     $ conda install -c conda-forge poppler